EliseWindbloom/audio2vmd/README.md

 - **One-click installer**
   - One-click installer batch file to install audio2vmd on your computer (may need more development)
 - **Optional GUI**
-  - Simple GUI interface to select audio files, change the settings of the config file, and run conversions
+  - Fast and simple GUI interface to select audio files, change the settings of the config file, and run conversions
 - **Audio file types**
   - Likely accepts all major audio file types for conversion.
 Will automatically convert them into wav files for this program and for MMD uses
 - **Audio extraction from videos**